alimac/alimac.io/source/_talks/2015-08-25-parental-advisory-explicit-content.md

 they need an environment in which it is safe to do so.
 An environment in which asking questions is welcomed, and asking for help is not seen as weakness.

-Record everything you learn, in public, and in private.
+**Record everything you learn**, in public, and in private.
 Your public record is a way of sharing the lessons you learn and getting feedback from your community.
 Your private record is where you can be painfully honest about where you are in your journey.

-It is better to share what we know than to create scarcity by hoarding it.
+It is better to **share what you know** than to create scarcity by hoarding it.
 When you learn about something, you should always be teaching.
 When one person teaches another, two people learn.